Solar System Ephemerides#

 Note

 Using JPL ephemerides requires that the jplephem package be installed.
-This is most conveniently achieved via pip install jplephem, although whatever package management system you use might have it as well.
+This is most conveniently achieved via python -m pip install jplephem, although whatever package management system you use might have it as well.

 Two functions are provided; get_body() and get_body_barycentric().
 The first returns SkyCoord objects in the GCRS frame, while the latter returns a CartesianRepresentation of the barycentric position of a body (i.e., in the ICRS frame).